Liliana Martinez, an International SOS Security Manager based in our Dubai Assistance Centre, covers both eastern and southern Africa:

 With access to a dynamic hotel database, managers can be confident that they, and their employees, are making sound decisions when it comes to hotel safety based on informed assessments and updated security analysis.
 This enables them to get about their business faster, more efficiently and without travel planning delays.
 It’s all part of a comprehensive travel security programme.

-For more information on hotel safety for your travellers, contact us.
+Find more information on how we can support with hotel safety for your travellers.